hhanif/take-home-assignment-nodejs-payments/ASSIGNMENT.md

    - Any suggestions you rejected and why
    - Anything the AI got wrong that you had to correct

-There is no right or wrong answer here.
-Using AI extensively is fine.
-Using no AI is fine.
-What we're evaluating is your judgment — whether you understand and can defend the code you're submitting, and whether you can identify when AI output needs correction.
-We will ask about your AI_USAGE.md directly in the technical deep-dive.
+There is no right or wrong approach here.
+It is perfectly fine to use AI extensively, and it is also perfectly fine not to use AI at all.
+What we are evaluating is your engineering judgment: whether you understand the code you submit, can explain and defend your decisions, and can recognize when AI-generated output needs to be reviewed or corrected.

+During the technical deep-dive interview, we will ask you to walk us through your code and implement additional features or changes.

 ---